pykeen/pykeen.github.io/organization.md

 title: Organization
 permalink: /organization/
 ---
-PyKEEN is developed by a core team of international, interdisciplinary, decentralized team.
+PyKEEN is developed by an international, interdisciplinary, decentralized core team.
 We're from and living in 🇩🇪, 🇮🇷, 🇺🇸, 🇩🇰, and 🇳🇱.

 <table>